rupadevik/KeepNote-Step5-Boilerplate/README.md

 ## Seed code - Boilerplate for step 5 - KeepNote Assignment

-## Don't submit your solution for this step in hobbes for evaluation
-## Once done with the coding, please share it with your mentor for manual review

 ### Assignment Step Description

 In this case study KeepNote Step 5, we will implement REST-based MicroServices with Spring Boot.